Dynom/Canoma/README.md

 If you want to write your own, simply implement ```\Canoma\HashAdapterInterface``` and you're done.
 Be sure to send me a patch or, even better, fork the project and send a push request!

+Note that certain choices have been made in the design process.
+One of them is to not include any checks in drivers, to ensure that a driver will actually function on your system.
+Doing so would introduce overhead on every request that is in essense only required once.
+You have to test if a certain algorithm is available.
+The test-suite has a large coverage and tests many cases.
+If certain tests are being skipped, it is probably because (e.g.) algorithms are unavailable.

 Picking the right driver